Para leer información sobre la camioneta de pruebas móvil en español, por favor haga clic aquí

 Q: Who do I contact if I have any questions?

 A: You may email email@example.com if you have questions about the van schedule or testing.
+The phone number for the van is (617) 643-9159.
 If you have any medical questions or questions related to your results, please email Dr. Priya Sarin Gupta at firstname.lastname@example.org or call Massachusetts General Hospital Charlestown HealthCare Center at 617-724-8135 and ask for Dr. Gupta.

 Q: Do I need identification to be able to obtain a test?
 If I don’t, what information would I need to provide?